norek/gitElectron/README.md

 `dotnet restore`
 `dotnet build`
 `dotnet run`

-Application should start.
+Server should start.

-This is git gui so we need git repository to test our application.
-Recomended (for this moment) to use a separate repository.
-Create new empty repository on you computer and apply path to it in `application secrets` of API project eg.

-`{
-  "repositoryPath": "C:\\Projects\\Repositories\\Simple"
-}`

 # Angular section

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

-## Development server

-After clone navigate to `gitWebApp` folder and run `npm install` after it run `ng serve` for a dev server.
+Go to gitWebApp folder.
+In second console run:
+`npm install`
+`ng serve`

  Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build